(for upcoming show information, visit the Corban Theatre Events page)

 - Learn more about God’s character as you participate in what Tolkien calls “subcreation.”

 Auditions are open to all Corban students.

-Incoming freshmen and transfers have the opportunity to apply for a renewable theatre participation scholarship.
+New, incoming freshmen and transfers can apply for a renewable theatre participation scholarship.
 These scholarships are for both actors and off-stage roles (costuming, set, etc.).